Maximum Matching and Related Problems in Catalytic Logspace: Maximum Matching in CLP

 \subsection{A compress or compute algorithm}

-In this section, we prove the main result of the paper (\Cref{thm:main1}), namely that the size of a maximum matching in a general graph can be computed in $\CL$.
+Now we show that the size of a maximum matching in a general graph can be computed in $\CL$.
 Let $G$ be a graph on $n$ vertices and $m$ edges, and let $T$ be its Tutte matrix with variables $x_1,\ldots,x_m$ corresponding to the edges.

 We sample an assignment $a_1,\ldots,a_m$ for these variables from the catalytic tape.
 Either this assignment maximizes the rank of the evaluated matrix $T'$, or it does not.
 We can verify this using \Cref{alg1}.
 If the rank is indeed maximized, we proceed to restore the modified catalytic tape.